sushanthravi/Building-a-Crowdsourced-Recommender-System-for-Craft-Beers/README.md

 In this project, we created a crowdsourced recommender system for craft beers based on user reviews from beeradvocate.com.

 ## Project Summary: **Building a Crowdsourced Recommender System for Craft Beers**

-In this project, we built a **crowdsourced recommender system** for craft beers, using user reviews from **beeradvocate.com** to recommend the top 3 beers based on user preferences for specific beer attributes.
 The steps we followed include:

 ### 1. Data Collection:
 - We scraped around **5-6k reviews** from the **top-rated beers** section of beeradvocate.com, ultimately using **1700-2000 reviews** for our analysis.
 The dataset contained columns for **product name**, **product review**, and **user rating**.